Missouri tornado kills multiple people, sows destruction

 “A tornado definitely touched down, there is damage to homes, we know that, there have been people injured, we don’t know the extent” or if there are fatalities, said meteorologist Justin Gibbs with the weather service in Paducah, Kentucky.

-Gibbs said it appears initially that the tornado was on the ground for 15-20 miles (24-32 kilometers) in the area about 90 miles (145 km) south of St. Louis.
+Gibbs said it appears initially that the tornado was on the ground for 15-20 miles in the area.
 He said the weather service will send a survey team to the area later Wednesday to assess the damage and determine the strength of the tornado.

 The storms come after severe weather and possibly dozens of tornadoes killed at least 32 people days ago, meaning more potential misery for those whose homes were destroyed in Arkansas, Iowa and Illinois.